-How NurOwn works
+How does NurOwn work?

-NurOwn uses MSCs harvested from the patient.
+NurOwn aims to help these nerve cells survive by fighting the neurodegeneration process.
+It uses MSCs harvested from the patients themselves.
 MSCs are precursor cells that have the ability to differentiate into various cell types.
-NurOwn’s technology encourages MSCs to develop into cells that secrete neurotrophic factors (NTFs) that promote the growth of nervous tissue.
-NTFs can also help nerve cells survive through their own neuroprotective function.
+NurOwn’s technology encourages MSCs to develop into cells that secrete neurotrophic factors (NTFs).
+NTFs are factors that promote the growth of nervous tissue.
+They also can help nerve cells survive through their own neuroprotective function.

 NurOwn in clinical trials

-The first two, a Phase 1/2 trial (NCT01051882) of 12 patients and a Phase 2a trial (NCT01777646) of 14 participants took place in Israel.
-The trials tested the safety of both IM and IT administration of NurOwn as well as any clinical effects.
+The first two, a Phase 1/2 trial (NCT01051882) in 12 patients, and a Phase 2a trial (NCT01777646) in 14 patients, took place in Israel.
+They tested the safety of both IM and IT administration of NurOwn, as well as any clinical effects.

-The studies’ results appeared in the scientific journal JAMA Neurology.

-The report suggested that the treatment is safe and well-tolerated, with only mild and temporary side effects observed.
-Furthermore, researchers noted an improvement in the ALS Functional Rating Scale-Revised (ALSFRS-R) and forced vital capacity (FVC) in patients following treatment.
-These assess progression of ALS in terms of patients’ ability to carry out activities of daily living and lung function.
+The results appeared in the scientific journal JAMA Neurology.
+They suggested that the treatment is safe and well-tolerated, with only mild and temporary side effects.
+Researchers further noted an improvement in the ALS functional rating scale-revised (ALSFRS-R) and forced vital capacity (FVC) following treatment.
+These measures assess the progression of ALS in terms of patients’ ability to carry out daily living activities and lung function.

-BrainStorm Cell has recently validated the cryopreservation process for NurOwn cells, which preserves MSCs harvested from patients by freezing them in liquid nitrogen.
+BrainStorm Cell has validated the cryopreservation process for NurOwn cells, which preserves MSCs harvested from patients by freezing them in liquid nitrogen.
 This prevents patients from having to undergo repeated harvesting procedures to produce further doses of NurOwn cells.